eriksacre/devcontainers/README.md

 - Claude Code is installed in WSL2.
 This is relevant as we will mount the `.claude` folder in devcontainers
 - Using VS Code as my editor (actually VS Code Insiders, but 'code' is defined as alias)

+## TODO

+- Update bun devcontainer to support docker outside of docker

 ## Claude Code

 The devcontainers are pre-configured to use Claude Code.
 This assumes you are using WSL2 on Windows, although it probably works on any *nix environment.
 It mounts your user `.claude` folder into the container to reuse settings & authentication tokens.